ChrisJFarr/CppFinalProject/README.md

     this needs to coordinate with BaseModel::load forward(unique-ptr&&)
     accepts a pointer rvalue argument
-    moves the unique pointer to outputs to the child layer backward(unique-ptr&&)
+    moves the unique pointer to outputs to the child laye0r backward(unique-ptr&&)
     accepts a pointer rvalue argument
     moves the unique pointer to gradients-wrt-inputs to the parent layer